rlneto/rpgsim/PROJECT.md

 ### **🔄 COMPLETE BDD/TDD DEVELOPMENT CYCLE**

+**🔥 MAXIMUM PRIORITY REQUIREMENT**:
+**✅ RPGSim MUST be executed and tested EXCLUSIVELY through interactive graphical interface** **✅ NO text-based fallback, NO command-line interactions, NO direct API calls for gameplay** **✅ ALL user actions and ALL game outputs MUST be through continuous graphical UI** **✅ ALL tests MUST simulate and validate graphical interface behavior only**

 **🎯 CORE PRINCIPLE**: Features → Steps → Tests → Code → All Tests Pass
+**🎯 GRAPHICAL INTERFACE REQUIREMENT**: Graphical Interface Only → All Operations → All Tests

 **📋 DEVELOPMENT PHASES**: